Sabrent Rocket Q 1TB Review: Great Low-Cost NVMe SSD

 High-end SSDs using TLC NAND have been thriving for years, and now the denser QLC (quad-level cell) NAND variety is starting to appear in the entry-level segment.
 Much like TLC a few years ago, denser and more cost-effective QLC is expected to replace its predecessor little by little in the years to come.
 Today we will have a closer look at some of the latest developments in QLC, in the form of Sabrent’s Rocket Q.

-Introduction: Sabrent Rocket Q 1TBRocket and the PCIe 4.0-enabled Rocket Gen4.
+As its name implies, the Sabrent Rocket Q uses QLC memory chips, meaning that it’s positioned as a more affordable alternative to Sabrent’s other Rocket SSDs – the (non-Q) Rocket and the PCIe 4.0-enabled Rocket Gen4.
 That said, the drive is delivered in premium-looking packaging, including an aluminum box that will keep the tiny SSD secure until it’s time to install it.

 Other than the NAND itself, the Rocket Q uses a Phison E12S controller, which is a more recent but otherwise similar to the Phison E12 (without the S) used in the original NVMe Rocket.
 Unlike many other entry-level SSDs, the Rocket Q is equipped with a 256 MB DRAM cache to speed up write performance.
 It also uses an SLC-mode cache to negate the performance disadvantages of the QLC NAND.
 This is also how high-end TLC drives operate. but the Rocket Q will take an even larger performance hit if the SLC cache dries up, but that will only happen when writing extremely large files.